On Rota-Baxter and Nijenhuis anti-flexible algebras: Anti-flexible Nijenhuis algebras

 and

-Therefore, Eq.~\eqref{eq:ee1} and Eq.~\eqref{eq:ee2} are satisfied if and only if Eq.~\eqref{eq:preLiecond} is satisfied. \end{proof} \begin{pro} Let $(A, \cdot)$ be an anti-flexible algebra and $N_J:A\rightarrow A$ be a Nijenhuis operator on $A$.
-Then $A$ carries a left-symmetric algebra structure ``$\circ$" of the form, for any $x,y\in A,$
+Therefore, Eq.~\eqref{eq:ee1} and Eq.~\eqref{eq:ee2} are satisfied if and only if Eq.~\eqref{eq:preLiecond} is satisfied. \end{proof} \begin{proposition} Let $(A, \cdot)$ be an anti-flexible algebra and $N_J:A\rightarrow A$ be a Nijenhuis operator on $A$.
+Then $A$ carries a left-symmetric algebra structure ``$\circ$" of the form, $\forall x,y\in A,$

-where for any $x,y\in A, [x,y]=x\cdot y-y\cdot x,$ if and only if Eq.~\eqref{eq:preLiecond} is satisfied. \end{pro} By a direct calculation, we arrive the following results: \begin{pro} Let $(A, \cdot)$ be an anti-flexible algebra and $N_J: A\rightarrow A$ a linear map. \begin{enumerate} \item If $N{_J}^2=0$, then $N_J$ is a Nijenhuis operator if and only if $N_J$ is a Rota-Baxter operator of weight zero on $A$. \item If $N{_J}^2=N_J$, then $N_J$ is a Nijenhuis operator if and only if $N_J$ is a Rota-Baxter operator of weight $-1$ on $A$. \item If $N{_J}^2=Id$, then $N$ is a Nijenhuis operator if and only if $N_J+Id$ (resp. $N_J-Id$) is a Rota-Baxter operator of weight $-2$ (resp. $+2$) on $A$. \end{enumerate} \end{pro}
+where $\forall x,y\in A, [x,y]=x\cdot y-y\cdot x,$ if and only if Eq.~\eqref{eq:preLiecond} is satisfied. \end{proposition} By a direct calculation, we arrive the following results: \begin{proposition} Let $(A, \cdot)$ be an anti-flexible algebra and $N_J: A\rightarrow A$ a linear map. \begin{enumerate} \item If $N{_J}^2=0$, then $N_J$ is a Nijenhuis operator if and only if $N_J$ is a Rota-Baxter operator of weight zero on $A$. \item If $N{_J}^2=N_J$, then $N_J$ is a Nijenhuis operator if and only if $N_J$ is a Rota-Baxter operator of weight $-1$ on $A$. \item If $N{_J}^2=Id$, then $N$ is a Nijenhuis operator if and only if $N_J+Id$ (resp. $N_J-Id$) is a Rota-Baxter operator of weight $-2$ (resp. $+2$) on $A$. \end{enumerate} \end{proposition}